Prag8855/aab/content/guides/an-honest-review-of-n26.md

 ### The exchange rates are good

-The N26 MasterCard is good for travelling.
+The N26 Mastercard is good for travelling.
 There are no transaction fees and no currency conversion fees.
-You pay the real exchange rate.[^0] You only pay a fee if you withdraw money in other currencies.[^0] I used my N26 MasterCard in over 40 countries without any problems.
+You pay the real exchange rate.[^0] You only pay a fee if you withdraw money in other currencies.[^0] I used my N26 Mastercard in over 40 countries without any problems.

 If you travel a lot, the [N26 You](/out/n26-you) and [N26 Metal](/out/n26-metal) accounts include unlimited ATM withdrawals in all currencies, and travel insurance.